-An executive coach should recognize what types of personalities work best with the methods they use and be honest about whether the organization considering them is a good fit.
+An executive coach who coaches clients at a high level should recognize what types of personalities work best with the methods they use and be honest about whether the organization considering them is a good fit.

 Ask them to describe the perfect client to get a more in-depth understanding of their coaching style and application.
 Ask the coach under what circumstances will they not take on a client.
 Also ask if they have ever fired a client and if so, for what reasons.